 The third option is Journey Into Imagination With Figment, located in a giant glass pyramid building south of The Land building – if you’re leaving The Land, the Journey building will be on your right hand side.
 This is a fantastic ride for smaller children.

-Whichever option(s) you pick, try to finish up the Future World area by 2:00 PM to 3:00 PM.
+Whichever option(s) you pick, try to finish up the north part of Epcot by 2:00 PM to 3:00 PM.
 Walk south towards the lagoon and the World Showcase.

-I recommend working through the World Showcase in a counterclockwise manner: go towards the Canadian pavilion first (if you’re facing the lagoon after coming from Future World, go to your right).
+I recommend working through the World Showcase in a counterclockwise manner: go towards the Canadian pavilion first (if you’re facing the lagoon after coming from World Discovery/Nature/Celebration, go to your right).

 The Canadian pavilion has extensive garden areas – they are the perfect backdrop for a picture.
 Sometimes you might even catch Winnie the Pooh exploring the gardens!